25 Genius Ways to Get a Healthy Lifestyle on a Budget

 Know when to skip organic

-Organic food, though often worthwhile, is more expensive.
+Organic food, though worthwhile, is more expensive.
 Luckily, it’s not always necessary.
 Look to the Environmental Working Group (EWG) for their “Dirty Dozen” (pesticide-covered foods you should always buy organic) and “Clean 15” foods (foods that are OK to buy conventional) to help you know when to splurge or save.
-“They even have an app you can download to your smart phone to make it convenient for you when you’re shopping,” says integrative medicine physician Bindiya Gandhi, MD.
-Here are 13+ things you didn’t know about organic food.
+“They even have an app you can download to your smartphone to make it convenient for you when you’re shopping,” says integrative medicine physician Bindiya Gandhi, MD.

 Work out at home

-Who needs a pricey gym membership that’s likely to sit idle anyway?
-“I encourage busy people to take advantage of different fitness apps and free YouTube videos so they can work out at home,” says Dr. Gandhi.
+Take advantage of different fitness apps and free YouTube videos at home, says Dr. Gandhi.
 “There are numerous free YouTube subscriptions like Fitness Blender, Fightmaster Yoga, Yoga with Adriene, and more that you can do in the convenience of your own home.
-There are also different apps like Cody and Aaptiv that you can use to enhance your specific workout goals.”
-These are the best at-home workouts.
+There are also different apps like AloMoves and Aaptiv that you can use to enhance your specific workout goals.”
+Many trainers and gyms are also doing live workouts on social media that are totally free and require little to no equipment.

 Buy store brands